hannutt/MsgBoard/README.md

 The search result view is editable, you can hide unnecessary information using check boxes.
 By clicking on them, the state variable changes the hidden value of the html elements between true/false

 You can also choose whether you want to see the results of the sql query in a div element or a table element by clicking the checkbox.

+ERROS HANDLING IN SQL QUERIES
+If no results are found with the search criteria, a separate error component is displayed that informs the user about the error.

 SQL SEARCH STATISTICS & CHARTJS